Accused Uber carjacker pleads guilty

 KINGMAN – Aveyon Lashawn Nevitt, arrested and charged in connection with the May carjacking of a Las Vegas Uber driver, pleaded guilty to four felony counts on Thursday and will face up to 20 years in prison.

 The 21-year-old Las Vegas man was facing 12 counts.
-On Thursday, he pleaded guilty to two counts of kidnapping, theft of means of transportation and aggravated assault with a deadly weapon or dangerous instrument.
+On Thursday, he pleaded guilty to two counts of kidnapping, theft of means of transportation and aggravated assault.
 Each of those charges was reduced to a non-dangerous designation.

 On May 26, Nevitt, and accused accomplice Raitasha Antoinette Williams-Gardner, carjacked an Uber driver and another passenger in a pool ride and ordered the driver to head toward Arizona.
 In describing the day’s the state’s impression of events to the court, prosecuting attorney Amy Gardner said Nevitt struck one of the victims in the head with a firearm and later “shot several rounds” into a semitrailer while on U.S. 93.